 Before applying for an EIN, make sure you meet the eligibility requirements as a non-U.S. resident.
 You must have a business or trade in the United States or be planning to start one soon.

-While you technically don’t need a physical address in the U.S. to get an EIN, having one will make it much easier to get a bank account in the U.S. If you don’t have a physical address in the U.S., consider using a registered agent service to serve as your address.
+While you technically don’t need a physical address in the U.S. to get an EIN, having one will make it much easier to get a bank account in the U.S.

 Complete Form SS-4, the application for an Employer Identification Number.
 You’ll need to provide information about your business, including the legal name and address, as well as your personal information.